-Insitu stabilisation is a proven technique for both new construction and rehabilitation of existing roads.
-Performance studies of existing roads in excess of 20 years have shown that Councils achieve excellent value-for-money results from this pavement technique.
+Insitu stabilisation is a proven technique for both new construction and rehabilitation of existing roads and improving subgrades.
+Performance studies of existing roads in excess of 25 years have shown that road authorities achieve excellent value-for-money results from this pavement technique.

 A lack of design details, poor specification clauses, and poor construction practices by contractors with little knowledge of the process, quality control and materials may cause early distress of roads.
 Also, one of the problems faced by contractors during tendering is the variation of specifications.
 For example, in insitu stabilisation specifications are likely to change from one region to another region or State.
-It is frustrating to find that one council would specify binder content by volume and another by weight.
+It is frustrating to find that one road authority would specify binder content by volume and another by weight.
 This all leads to confusion and may lead to insufficient binder content in the pavement material.

-In attempt to minimise problems with road stabilisation AustStab has sought to produce a model specification for use by Councils and Shires.
-A working group in AustStab was formed to prepare this model specification aimed at specifying insitu stabilisation of local roads for both urban and rural areas.
+In an attempt to minimise problems with road stabilisation AustStab has sought to produce a model specification for use by road authorities, council and shires, and earthmoving contractors.
+A working group in AustStab was formed to prepare this model specification aimed at specifying insitu stabilisation of main roads for both urban and rural areas.
 It also gave consideration to practices adopted in all regions of Australia, such that specifiers would not require tedious amendments.

-In the specification there are options to include and deleted paragraphs and clauses based on the contractual requirements and practices by Councils and Shires in Australia.
+In the specification there are options to include and delete paragraphs and clauses based on the contractual requirements and practices by road authorities and shires in Australia.
 At the end of the specification is a schedule of rates that is required to be completed by the contractor in their submission to the tender documents.

-The six-page specification and commentary contained in this document is available on disk and on the AustStab Internet web site at www.auststab.com.au The disk copy has various word processing formats and it is recommended that the readme.txt file is printed to ensure that the best file is opened for your computer setup.
+The specification and commentary contained in this document is available in a Word file and on the AustStab Internet web site at www.auststab.com.au.
 Amendments to the specification will be on the AustStab web site or you may telephone AustStab.
 It is hoped that the model specification and commentary will be widely used and the Association looks forward to your feedback, such that further amendments will reflect best practice.